microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/DataverseLink/FabricWorkshop/readme.md

 6.\[dbo\].\[salesorderdetails\]

-Two additional views and function are created by script as generic template and used in the views above
+Two additional views and function are created by script as generic templates and used in the views above

 \[dbo\].\[defaultfinancialdimension_view\]